Bolivia TV: Beginning of Bolivia TV (2009)

+The new station started, as scheduled, on June 1, 2009.
+The formal service launched on November 11, 2009, coinciding with the launch of 120 new relay stations, increasing the coverage area to 200 settlements.

 On February 15, 2011, Supreme Decree No. 0793 was enacted, which establishes the creation of the Ministry of Communication and, in turn, the responsibility of appointing the General Manager of Bolivia TV.

-After the bankruptcy, a new company called Bolivia TV1 was created, which continues broadcasting on the frequencies previously used by TVB, few programs of the defunct station continued to be broadcast by the recently inaugurated chain.
+After the bankruptcy, a new company called Bolivia TV1 was created, which continued broadcasting on the frequencies previously used by TVB, a few programs of the defunct station continued to be broadcast by the recently inaugurated channel.
 In addition, the channel began broadcasting 24 hours a day.

+Viewing figures for Bolivia TV according to the Revista IN survey conducted in 2011 put it at sixth and last place with 5% of the audience share.
+In 2008, it was in fourth place with 7%, ahead of PAT and Bolivisión.

+BTV as of 2024 employs more than 270 staff members.
+The network is starting to adapt to the rise of social media in the country.
+The network has more than 532,000 TikTok followers; however on Facebook, it has fewer (55,000).
+The network gives its social media success to its educational gameshow La Academía del Saber, whose individual TikTok profile surpassed a million followers.

+Network

+Bolivia TV delivers its terrestrial signal over 72 transmitters spread across the country.

 Launch on DTT and HD signal (2011)

+Following a memorandum of understanding signed between the governments of Bolivia and Japan, the ISDB-T standard was selected and the first test users were Bolivia TV and the university stations.
 Since the end of September 2011, BTV began broadcasting on digital terrestrial television on channel 16 UHF in La Paz, from the La Ceja studios in El Alto.
 A month later, in October of the same year, from its experimentation in the Folkloric Entrance of the Oruro Carnival, Bolivia TV launched its own signal in HD.
 The channel became the first station in Bolivia to broadcast in high definition.

-By 2021, it has two high-definition signals.
+By 2021, it had two high-definition signals.

 Bolivia TV 7.1

-It is the main signal of the station.
+It is the main channel of the station.
 It broadcasts in high definition with the same programming that it broadcasts at the Avenida Camacho Studios, La Paz.
 It does not broadcast regional programming, which is broadcast exclusively by VHF in analog form in the different departments of the country.

 Bolivia TV 7.2

-It is the second channel signal.
-Its programming consists mainly of sporting events, and in the background of national and foreign productions broadcast by the main signal, with the exception of newscasts.
+It is the second channel of the station.
+Its programming consists mainly of sporting events, and in the background of national and foreign productions broadcast by the main channel, with the exception of newscasts.